aergoio/aergolite/README.md

 > *The easiest way to deploy a blockchain for data storage on your app*

-AergoLite allow us to have a replicated SQLite database enforced by a private and lightweight blockchain.
+AergoLite allow us to have a replicated SQLite database secured by a private and lightweight blockchain.

 Each app has a local replica of the database.